FORMATIONS (TO&E), PART 8

 Strenght:

 (*****) For some twisted reason Finnish Army liked to call 20-mm AA-Guns as heavy AA-machineguns in AA-organisations.
 I have changed this for other organisations, but kept it here not mix this organisations to other organisations.
-The reason behind this weard naming system might be in pre-WW2 plans of arming units such as these with 13 mm AAMG, which never reached mass-production.
+The reason behind this weard naming system might be in pre World War 2 plans of equipping units such as these with 13mm anti-aircraft machine gun, which was never placed in mass-production.

 Light AA-Battery of Field Army, 1941 - 1943: